HOW TO WASH AND TAKE CARE OF YOUR CAP

 Our caps are a combination of fine fabrics and great craftsmanship, all designed to last.
 Like any other garment, it should be well taken care of.
 By continuous cleaning and care, you can increase the longevity and wear of your cap which benefits both you and the environment!
-We are breaking down how we recommend caring for your cap based on the material it is made of.
+Depending on the fabric, you can wash a baseball cap, but it should always be washed by hand, using proper care.
+Below, we break down how we recommend maintaining your cap based on the material it is made of.

 A few good general rules to start are:

-Cap Travel - The construction and fit are key elements of our caps.
+The construction and fit are key elements of our caps.
 It is important that you maintain the cap’s shape as well as possible.
 To achieve this, we recommend avoiding adding any unnecessary weight to your cap that could alter its shape.
-When travelling, we recommend using our travel case to ensure your cap looks the same when you arrive at your destination as it did when you departed.
+When traveling, we recommend using our travel case to ensure your cap looks the same when you arrive at your destination as it did when you departed.

-Washing Tips - Some models can be hand washed, but it is critical to use cold water and a mild textile detergent without bleach (study the care label inside the cap first).
+Some models can be hand washed, but it is critical to consider what you wash a cap with.
+The best way to wash a cap is by using warm water (around 85˚F or 30˚C) and a mild textile detergent without bleach (study the care label inside the cap first).
 Dry the cap by filling it out with a towel to help maintain the beautiful shape and avoid wrinkles.
 Keep away from direct heat such as radiators or sunlight while drying.
 PLEASE NOTE: Washing will affect the shine of the fabrics and can cause fuzzing or pilling.
 The viscose lining may also shrink during washing.
 Never machine wash your cap and always be sure to check the care label within the headband.